ShubhangiAwasthi-2004/CPP-Practice/README.md

 Welcome to the **CPP-Practice** repository by [@ShubhangiAwasthi-2004](https://github.com/ShubhangiAwasthi-2004)!

 This repository contains a collection of C++ programs created during my practice sessions.
-These programs range from basic syntax to object-oriented concepts, written primarily using the **Dev C++** IDE.
+These programs range from basic syntax to object-oriented concepts, written primarily using the **Dev C++** IDE and currently uploading the solution to the **POTDs of GFG 160** challenge.

 ---